stepci/garph-gqty/README.md

 }
 ```

-### Acknowledgements
+## Using the Babel plugin (alpha)

-- tRPC for inspiration
+In production, you might want to use the babel plugin in order to replace the runtime dependencies (such as `generatedSchema`, `scalarsEnumsHash`) in your client config with statically-generated artifacts.

-- Vicary of GQty project for early feedback and helping to make `@garph/gqty` possible
+*Special thanks to Vicary of GQty project for early feedback and helping to make `@garph/gqty` possible*